nzjs/esri-layer-slider-jsapi/README.md

-# esri-layer-slider
+# esri-layer-slider-jsapi
- Description  Example of layer slider switching with the ArcGIS API for JavaScript
+ Example of layer slider switching with the ArcGIS API for JavaScript

+ Sample map includes flood hazard model scenarios.
+The slider filters the flood hazard scenarios from 1-15.